eight04/vpip/README.rst

 Compatibility
 --------------

-This CLI currently is only tested on Windows.
+Currently, this CLI is only tested on Windows.

 Documentation
 -------------